TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-vnetsubnetconflictwithintendedpolicy1.md

 ```
 The script prepares the subnet in three steps:

-1. Validate: It validates the selected virtual network and subnet for Managed Instance networking requirements.
+1. Validate: It validates the selected virtual network and subnet for Managed Instance networking requirements
-2. Confirm: It shows the user a set of changes that need to be made to prepare the subnet for Managed Instance deployment.
-It also asks for consent.
+2. Confirm: It shows the user a set of changes that need to be made to prepare the subnet for Managed Instance deployment and asks for consent
-3. Prepare: It properly configures the virtual network and subnet.
+3. Prepare: It properly configures the virtual network and subnet

 ## Service-aided subnet configuration